ros2/ros2_documentation/source/Installation/Eloquent/Linux-Install-Debians.rst

 Try some examples
 -----------------

-If you installed the desktop variant above you can try some demos.
+If you installed the desktop variant above you can try some examples.

 In one terminal, source the setup file and then run a ``talker``\ :